SAURABHMARATHE/CS256_ann_practice_assmt/README.md

 Right now, 1/t decay method is in use.

 3. In third change I have used sigmoid function instead of tanh function for forward propogation(changes for forward propogation are made at 3 places, line 52,69,101).
 In the backpropgation i have used derivative of sigmoid, which is 'sigmoid_function(x)(1-sigmoid_function(x))'-> change on line 114.

+Pls note that train_img.csv was too big a file.
+So use alternate data or use some portion of test data for training and some for testing.